peterneely/checkbox-checker/README.md

 This is a Jasmine 2.2.1 sandbox that tests a Checker "class" that checks checkboxes.
 It's really just a TDD/Jasmine exercise.
 It's forked from the Plunker "Jasmine "Hello World" sandbox w/ Karma setup" at http://plnkr.co/edit/L3ZdEH?p=info.

+This exercise can be run in Plunker instead of cloning it. http://plnkr.co/edit/qh73iOuLUMq9QanyUWSZ?p=info

 ## Installation & Running Tests Locally

 1. Download `.zip` from Plunker:  ![screenshot](http://goo.gl/huqrRO)